 The following properties can be specified for a Polygon after insertion:

-- Fill Style The style used to fill the contents of the polygon: Unfilled, Solid (color), or Pattern.
-If Unfilled is selected the inside of the polygon will be transparent. - Fill Color The color used to fill the contents of the polygon when the Solid style is selected.
+• Fill Style - The style used to fill the contents of the polygon: Unfilled, Solid (color), or Pattern.
+If Unfilled is selected the inside of the polygon will be transparent.